SongWei-GT/two-phase-MHP/README.md

 plt.show()
 plt.close()
 ```
+We can see this recovered adjacency matrix is very close to the true one.

 <img src="./examples/recovered_A.png" width="500">

 ## Dependencies

-This code was implemented using Python 3.8 and needs Numpy, Matplotlib Seaborn and Scipy.
+This code was implemented using Python 3.8 and mainly built on Numpy.

 ## Installation